chrisredrich/eleventy-monospace/README.md

 # eleventy-monospace-web

 A starter blog using [Eleventy](https://www.11ty.dev/) and [The Monospace Web](https://github.com/owickstrom/the-monospace-web) by Oskar Wickström.
-This project forks [eleventy-base-blog v8](https://github.com/11ty/eleventy-base-blog) and adds Oskar Wickström's The Monospace Web to create a statically generated monospace blog theme.
+This project forks [eleventy-base-blog v8](https://github.com/11ty/eleventy-base-blog) and adds Oskar Wickström's The Monospace Web to create a statically generated monospace blog .

 ## Getting Started